Skip to content

 What is Domestic Violence?

 Domestic and family violence is behaviour that coerces, controls or causes a person to be afraid.
 The abuse can happen in different ways.
 You do not need to be physically hurt to have experienced domestic and family violence.
+Emotional, psychological and financial abuse also constitute domestic violence.
+Domestic and family violence is often about a pattern of behaviour that causes fear.

 How can Coutts help?

-We can also and make arrangements for any children after separation and put in place Parenting Orders to ensure that your children are protected at all times.
+We can also make arrangements for any children after separation and put in place Parenting Orders to ensure that your children are protected at all times.

 It’s normal to feel overwhelmed or unsafe if you have been affected by domestic or family violence.
 Our team, from enquiry through to Court (if required) can assist you at each stage to ensure that you are offered safety and options at each stage of your matter.